gabbloquet/bdd-ddd-es-affordance-training/README.md

 - [x] Install Hateoas tool & configure it
 - [x] First steps with affordance, expose a resource
 - [ ] Write tests which describe consumer attendees
+- [ ] Add more complex business rules
+- [ ] Add database
+- [ ] Develop a front-end to demonstrate the principle

 # First steps